Leasehold Advice

 No. The peppercorn cap from the Leasehold Reform (Ground Rent) Act 2022 applies only to new long leases granted on or after 30 June 2022.
 Existing leases are still as written, including ground rents that double or escalate, until something changes.
 A proposed cap on existing-lease ground rents has been in the policy mix for several years but has not been enacted.
 The Renters' Rights Act 2025 did close one specific trap (where a high ground rent could push a long lease into an assured tenancy), but that is not the same as capping the rent itself.

 Waiting is a real gamble, because there is no confirmed timetable for the parts of the 2024 Act that would help most.
 A leaseholder with a lease close to or below 80 years is paying marriage value on any extension done today; if the abolition is commenced before they extend, they save that money, but if it takes another year or two or three, the lease keeps shortening and the cost keeps rising.
-The right call depends on how short the lease is, how soon you might want to sell, and the value of your flat.
+The right call depends on how short the lease is, how soon you might want to sell and the value of your flat.
 A specialist enfranchisement valuer can model the numbers under today's rules and (cautiously) under the proposed rules, but neither they nor anyone else can promise a commencement date.

 It means valuing the flat on the rules that are actually in force, not on the rules that might come in.
 A buyer's solicitor and surveyor will work with the current law, and a buyer with a mortgage will need a lender who is comfortable with the lease as it stands.
 Reform is not a reason to put a sale on hold; if anything, the uncertainty over when the bigger changes will arrive is itself a reason for many sellers to get on with the sale.
 If your flat has a short lease, a difficult ground rent or another reform-related problem, a sale to a specialist cash buyer is the route least dependent on future legislation, since a cash buyer can take a view on the flat as it stands today.